leoneperdigao/data-engineer-assessment/aws/AWS Cost and Usage Reports at scale.md

 A company has multiple accounts under the same organization and it uses a consolidated billing to follow up on the overall costs.
 AWS provides a report in CSV format of all detailed costs.
 This report can be send to bucket of your S3, as defined in the Cost and Usage reports documentation: https://docs.aws.amazon.com/cur/latest/userguide/cur-create.html.

 The company wants to provide useful and organized data on the costs of your infrastructure, thus facilitating resource optimization.
-The stakeholders are both technical and non-technical professionals, composed by team members that want to analyse their costs and also the high level management that wants to use the information to better support the planing and budget allocation.
+The company's AWS usage is quickly growing and the stakeholders are expecting near real-time insights to better support their planing and budget allocation.
+The body of stakeholds is formed by both technical and non-technical professionals, composed by engineers, product owners and high level management.

 The data provided by AWS has the following format: [See original file](../assets/data.csv).
 The table below, shows the same data in a more friendly format: